inkOfPixel/inkofpixel.com/_site/projects/rewop-milano.md

 ## Website performances

-With their old e-commerce REWOP was sufferring from slow page load times, as pages took more than 10 seconds to load.
+With their old e-commerce REWOP was suffering from slow page load times, as pages took more than 10 seconds to load.
 With their new Shopify we saw a 3x page speed improvements that immediately led to an increase of sales.

 ## The results

-A unique look and feel that convey REWOP brand values and highlights .
+A unique look and feel that convey REWOP brand values and highlights unique look of their "Made in Italy" sunglasses.
+A new Shopify site that loads fast and simplifies the path for growth.